-- When you give advice to someone intending to let their property, any figure you advise as a recommended rent must be given in good faith, reflecting current market conditions.
-You must never deliberately misrepresent the potential rental level of a property in order to gain or retain an instruction. - 4b Any figures given should, within reason, be supportable by indicators in the market place, preferably by comparables of similar properties in a similar location. - 4c You must keep your marketing strategy under regular review with your client.
+- 4a When you give advice to someone intending to let their property, any figure you advise either as a recommended rent must be given in good faith, reflecting current market conditions.
+You must never deliberately misrepresent the potential rental level of a property in order to gain or retain an instruction. - 4b Any figures given should, within reason, be supportable by indicators in the market place, preferably by comparables of similar properties in a similar location. - 4c You must keep your marketing strategy under regular review with your client. - 4d You must advise a potential client the landlord of the need to obtain any necessary consent (for example from joint owners, mortgage lender or someone holding a legal charge against the property, superior landlord (\) and/or freeholder etc) prior to formal creation of a tenancy; inspect the necessary consents; advise of the need for the landlord client to assess relevant buildings and contents insurance. - 4e You must advise a the landlord potential client of the need to comply with the obligations and requirements of relevant Health and Safety legislation and regulations that apply to rented property; and you should verify the validity of the necessary certificates.
+You must pay particular attention to any relevant smoke and carbon monoxide alarm regulations and advise the landlord and tenant accordingly. - 4f You should advise your the landlord client with regard to any Legionella risks.

-- You must advise the landlord of the need to obtain any necessary consent (for example from joint owners, mortgage lender or someone holding a legal charge against the property, superior landlord (\) and/or freeholder etc) prior to formal creation of a tenancy; inspect the necessary consents; advise of the need for the landlord to assess relevant buildings and contents insurance. - You must advise the landlord of the need to comply with the obligations and requirements of relevant Health and Safety legislation and regulations that apply to rented property; and you should verify the validity of the necessary certificates.
-You must pay particular attention to any relevant smoke and carbon monoxide alarm regulations and advise the landlord and tenant accordingly. - 4f You should advise the landlord with regard to any Legionella risks. - 4g You should, within reason, draw to the attention of the landlord any obvious repairs or maintenance issues which appear necessary in preparation for the intended letting. - 4h You must, where appropriate, make the landlord aware of requirement to adhere to the Finance Act 1995 and the special rules relating to the deduction of tax from rental income, applying to landlords considered as non-resident or overseas. - 4i You must draw the landlord's attention to the necessity and benefit of a properly prepared full Inventory and a Schedule of Condition.
+- 4g You should, within reason, draw to the attention of the landlord potential client any obvious repairs or maintenance issues which appear necessary in preparation for the intended letting. - 4h You must, where appropriate, make the landlord a potential client aware of requirement to adhere to the Finance Act 1995 and the special rules relating to the deduction of tax from rental income, applying to client landlords considered as non-resident or overseas. - 4i You must draw the landlord's a potential client's attention to the necessity and benefit of a properly prepared full inventory Inventory and a Schedule of Condition schedule of condition.